brentgroves/repsys/k8s/rabbitmq-quickstart.md

 ## Note

-CPU and Memory limits need to be set before I could get this to work.
+CPU limits need to be set before I could get this to work.
+But I only had a 1 node, 2 cpu cluster, with outer pods running so I will try again.

 ## Prerequisites